SQL - TOP, LIMIT or ROWNUM Clause

 First, let us see how the following SELECT query returns the duplicate salary records.

-SQL> SELECT SALARY FROM CUSTOMERS
+SQL> SELECT SALARY FROM CUSTOMERS ORDER BY SALARY;

 This would produce the following result, where the salary (2000) is coming twice which is a duplicate record from the original table.